KeremAR/proxmox-k3s/README.md

 1. **Create VM Template**: Create an Ubuntu-based VM template with necessary resources (e.g., 4GB RAM, 2 CPU cores, SSH key setup).
 2. **Create VMs for K3s Cluster**: Create multiple VMs to serve as K3s nodes.
 3. **Start Created VMs**: Manually review them before starting
-4. **Copy SSH Keys and Additional Scripts**: Ensure SSH keys are copied to Admin VM and Scripts 3-6 are copied and executable.
+4. **Copy SSH Keys and Additional Scripts**: Check for VM updates, apply them, and reboot VMs?
+Copy SSH key to Admin VM, Download Scripts 3-6 and make them executable.

 Note all scripts from this point forward will be executed on the Admin VM
 ---